Q. 1 . Explain any three reasons for the fixture of payments by the Zamindars.

 (a) The rate of revenue was very high and was fixed.
-The East India Company had thought that it would never be able to claim a share in the increased income from land if at any stage, the prices rose and the cultivation expanded.
-The Company also argued that the burden on the Zamindars would slowly come down with increase in agricultural production and the prices of agricultural produces.
+The East India Company had thought that it would never be able to claim a share in the increased income from the land if at any stage, the prices rose and the cultivation expanded.
+The Company also argued that the burden on the Zamindars would slowly come down with the increase in agricultural production and the prices of agricultural produces.

 (b) The amount of revenue was fixed during the period of economic depression.
 The Ryots found it difficult to pay their dues to the Zamindars.
 As such the Zamindars were unable to pay the revenue to the East India Company.

 (c) Since the revenue was fixed and had to be paid punctually even if the harvest was not good, there was the enforcement of Sunset law.
-If any Zamindar did not make the payment before the sunset on the specific day, his Estate was auctioned.
+If any Zamindar did not make the payment before the sunset on a specific day, his Estate was auctioned.

 (d) The Permanent Settlement had reduced the power of the Zamindars to collect rent from Ryot.

 Q. 2.
 “Jotedars inevitably weakened Zamindars in Bengal by the end of the 18th century.”
 Give arguments to support the statement.